 I’m sure they’ll find a cure for it

 Why?
-My child has a particular type of personality, no illness.
-He doesn’t need to be cured or fixed because he’s not sick or broken – unlike much of the rest of our world.
+My child has a particular type of personality, not an illness.
+He doesn’t need to be cured or fixed because he’s not sick or broken – unlike much of the rest of our world. – Stares intently at the person speaking.

 But he can’t be autistic, he speaks